 We see from the national profile that the average ordinary council meeting attendance per college in 2009 - an average for the first four meetings for which attendance was indicated by college council secretaries - was 11 out of a national average of 13 members per council.
 Well above 50% of members attended ordinary council meetings nationally, then - a robust state of affairs.
-This compares with a provincial average of 11 out of 15 members per college council meeting.
-Against the backdrop of these national and provincial averages, College of Cape Town achieved a commendable average attendance figure of 15 out of a possible 17 members per ordinary council meeting.
+This compares with a provincial average of 11 out of 15 members per college council.
+Against the backdrop of these national and provincial averages, Northlink College achieved a slightly lower average attendance figure of 10 out of a possible 13 members per ordinary council meeting.